All Episodes

 Their friends work there.

-Um everyone trying to abuse power.
+Everyone trying to abuse power.

-And I'm not just concerned about I'm not just concerned about echo chambers for the left, okay?
+And I'm not just concerned about, I'm not just concerned about echo chambers for the left, okay?

 I'm concerned about echo chambers for myself because I know that of all the things that I believe, there must be some things that I am totally full of shit on.

-So like when I'm scrolling through TikTok, I see pro-capitalist shit.
+So like, when I'm scrolling through TikTok, I see pro-capitalist shit.

-I see anti-federal reserve stuff, I see pro-block blockchain stuff.
+I see pro-block blockchain stuff.

-Like and I just don't have a way to access that content because these algorithms have determined that I'm more likely to engage with my echo chamber, right?
+Like, and I just don't have a way to access that content because these algorithms have determined that I'm more likely to engage with my echo chamber, right?

-Over the last three years, I've I've fallen I I've fallen victim or prey to to a lot of people that were you know indulge themselves in in echo chambers where they they they forgot that there's a possibility that they can be wrong, and yeah, humans can easily do that.
+Over the last three years, I've fallen victim or prey to a lot of people that were, you know, indulged themselves in echo chambers where they forgot that there's a possibility that they can be wrong.

-Um you ever met a flat earther?
+You ever met a flat earther?

 I don't know.